Vincross/mind-documentation/APIReference/drivers/hexabody.md

 ```go
 func Direction() (currDir float64)
 ```
-Direction returns the current direction in degrees (0-359).
+Direction returns the current direction of HEXA's head in degrees (0-359).

+0 degrees is in the direction of the power button.
+The result is the degree between the head and the power button in an anti-clockwise rotation.

 #### func  Lift

 ```go
 func Lift(lift float64) (err error)
 ```
+Lift raises or reduces the height of HEXA's body in given height (-20 mm - 50 mm).

 #### func  MoveHead